 - The Adventure Time episode "Joshua and Margaret Investigations" has Jake telling a story about the day he was born.
 This starts a Whole Episode Flashback.
 At the end of the flashback, Jake's parents say that they won't ever tell Jake how he was born.
 And indeed, when the show returns to the present, Jake says that his parents never told him - which suggests he wasn't actually talking about the contents of the flashback.

 - Batman: The Animated Series episode "P.O.V." plays out this way.
 One of the best episodes of the series, it starts with Officers Willkes and Renee Montoya driving to meet Detective Harvey Bullock for a planned sting against a local crime lord.
 When they arrive at the location, however, Bullock is unconscious outside and the building is on fire.
 With most members of the gang escaping, along with the two million dollars that the police department had planted as part of the sting, Internal Affairs believes that the three cops were either grossly incompetent or in cahoots with the criminals.
 The three officers then each explain what they did during the lead-up to and aftermath of the botched sting.
 Officer Willkes is honest, but because he did not get a very good look at the action and never had seen Batman before due to being new to the force, he ended up misunderstanding many of the feats he saw Batman perform, ascribing him superhuman powers.
 Detective Bullock is perfectly aware of what happened, but deliberately alters his rendition to cover up his own mistakes.
-Of the three, only Renee Montoya gives an accurate and honest retelling of the night as to the best of her ability (with a few mistakes, such as thinking that Batman had been trapped under falling debris).
+Of the three, only Renee Montoya gives an honest retelling of the night as to the best of her ability (with a few mistakes, such as thinking that Batman had been trapped under falling debris).
 During each of their stories, flashbacks show what really happened, along with where the narration differs from the actual events.